gstonge/spreading_CR/README.md

 ### Estimation of the basic reproduction number R0

-The basic reproduction number gives the average number of secondary cases in with a fully susceptible population.
+The basic reproduction number gives the average number of secondary cases in a network with a fully susceptible population.
-To estimate it, we infect randomly a single node.
-If it sucessfully infect a second node, we track the number of new infection cases this second node causes.
+To estimate it, we infect a randomly chosen single node.
+If it successfully infects a second node, we track the number of new infection cases this second node causes.
 We repeat this process multiple times to estimate the average and standard deviation associated with the basic reproduction number.

 ***Note :*** although evident, one must use a transmission rate greater than 0.
 ```python